blazejsewera/green-inventory/README.md

-# Pocketbase, Vite, React, and Mantine template
+# Green inventory

+An application for managing corporate inventory in a more sustainable way.
+It encourages companies not to scrap broken devices, but rather repair them or trade them in, so that the device is reused.

-Full-stack application template using Pocketbase as backend, and Vite + React + Mantine combo as frontend.
+Full-stack application using Pocketbase as backend, and Vite + React + Mantine combo as frontend.